 The popular Swedish café Kaffe 1668 has opened a second shop nine blocks north on Greenwich.
-At 1,600 feet, it feels much larger than the original.
+At 1,600 square feet, it feels much larger than the original.
 It’s mostly long and narrow, with far more space behind the counter.
 The aesthetic is the same; there’s a lot of wood, from the shelves to the furniture to the floors.
 The floors, actually, are a holdover from when the space was Siberian Floors’ showroom; the patterns charmingly change every 10 feet or so.
-The big difference is that this outpost has a much more extensive food menu (along with the pastries patrons are already familiar with).
-Instead of premade sandwiches, they’re made to order, as well as soups.
-While the coffee program is the same, the teas will be much expanded.
-There are 42 teas, all from Le Palais de Thés.
-And the beer and wine license is on its way.
+The big difference is that this outpost has a much more extensive food menu (along with the pastries patrons are already familiar with)—sandwiches, salads, and soups made to order, with an emphasis on healthfulness.
+And there are dozens of teas from Le Palais de Thés, beer, and wine.
+Note: It’s incredibly dark.